-One of the things I appreciate most about living in Hong Kong is waking up on a Saturday or Sunday morning and having the option to go hiking in the hills, chilling on the beach, or hopping on a ferry to one of the beautiful outlying islands.
+One of the things I appreciate most about living in Hong Kong is waking up on a Saturday or Sunday morning and having the option to go hiking in the hills, chill on the beach, or hop on a ferry to one of the beautiful outlying islands.
 Many people who have never visited Hong Kong still assume that it’s just another concrete jungle, but in reality, there’s a whole other side to the city – and it’s absolutely stunning.
-One of my favourite memories is when I hiked up Lantau Peak – Hong Kong’s second highest summit – on New Year’s Day with friends.
+One of my favourite memories is when I hiked up Lantau Peak – Hong Kong’s second-highest summit – on New Year’s Day with friends.

 The trek almost killed us, but it was totally worth it in the end, because the feeling of awe as we stood above those clouds was absolutely magic.
 Then there was the thrilling experience of cliff jumping at Sai Wan Rock Pools with a bunch of people I had only met the night before.
 Whether you crave the ocean, the mountains, the parks, or the forest, you have it all on your doorstep when you call Hong Kong home.

 Oh, Hongkongers, you can be so wonderfully weird at times, and I love you all the more for it!
 Whether you’re pushing your dogs around in prams, taking daytime naps in the middle of the pavement (perhaps that’s why Hongkongers live so long?), enjoying date nights at IKEA, or queueing for hours for literally anything, you’re certainly not afraid to show your quirky side.
 Love them or hate them, there are so many little traits that make Hong Kong the unique city it is.